Uncategorized

 Values create a shared culture: they reassure, bring people together and guide behaviour.

-A good community value proposition is based on three essential pillars The value perceived by members, the concrete benefits they derive and the reciprocity of commitments between members and organisers.
+A good community value proposition is based on three essential pillars.
+The value perceived by members, the concrete benefits they derive and the reciprocity of commitments between members and organisers.

 Otherwise, you're just building another information channel, not a real community.